National Aquarium (Baltimore): Relationship with the National Aquarium, Washington, D.C.

 The National Aquarium in Washington, D.C., was a separate aquarium housed in the lower level of the United States Department of Commerce Building, renamed the Herbert C. Hoover Building in 1981.
 Founded in 1873, it originally was distinct from the later National Aquarium in Baltimore, opened 108 years later and 40 mi to the northeast of Washington.
 On September 4, 2003, the National Aquarium Society and the Board of Governors for the National Aquarium in Baltimore announced an alliance, in which the National Aquarium in Baltimore would operate the Washington, D.C., aquarium as well.
 The two aquariums became a single organizational entity known as the National Aquarium with two venues.
 A signing ceremony formally recognizing the alliance hosted by United States Secretary of Commerce Donald Evans took place at the Herbert C. Hoover Building.
 However, after only ten years of joint operations, the National Aquarium in Washington permananently closed its doors on September 30, 2013, after 128 years in operation – the first time it had closed since its opening in 1885 – to make room for physical renovations of Herbert C. Hoover Building.
 Approximately 1,700 animals from the Washington location's collection were moved north to the National Aquarium in Baltimore.

 Funding and staffing

-The National Aquarium is a public, nonprofit aquarium.
-The aquarium building and the land upon which it is built are owned by the City of Baltimore, but the aquarium is managed by the non-profit National Aquarium, Inc. which consists of a volunteer 25-member Board of Governors and larger Advisory Board, plus a full-time paid staff.
+The National Aquarium is a nonprofit public aquarium.
+The aquarium building and the land upon which it is built are owned by the City of Baltimore, but the aquarium is managed by the nonprofit National Aquarium, Inc. which consists of a volunteer 25-member Board of Governors and larger Advisory Board, plus a full-time paid staff.
 The National Aquarium is run by CEO John Racanelli, who came into the position on June 20, 2011.

-Under the terms of its management agreement with the City, the non-profit corporation strives to remain self-supporting for operations.
+Under the terms of its management agreement with the City, the nonprofit corporation strives to remain self-supporting for operations.
 Details regarding funding, staffing, and programming are made available to the public within each year's annual report downloadable on the National Aquarium Institute's website.